 Grow your own milkweed

 Recruit families to grow milkweed plants from seed during the spring.
-Host a butterfly conservation event a few months later and give the plants away to the community.
-Below is a link to the Stewardship Garden website instructions for growing milkweed.
+Host a butterfly conservation event a few months later and give the plants away free to the community or sell them as a fundraiser.
+Below are two great links with instructions for growing milkweed.
 Be sure to use seeds from your own region.
 If you do not know of a local source, see the link to the Xerces website above.

 Share the Excitement